radius-project/design-notes/recipe/2024-06-private-bicep-registries.md

     - Adding changes to bicep driver to use oras auth package to authenticate private bicep registries
     - Update/Add unit tests
 - Task 3:
-    - Adding cli changes for `rad bicep publish` to support private bicep registries.
+    - Adding changes to support Azure federated identity to authenticate ACR
-    - Update the cli unit tests.
+    - Testing ACR authentication using azure federated identity.
-- Task 3:
+- Task 4:
     - Manual Validation and adding e2e tests to verify using private bicep registries
-- Task 4:
+- Task 5:
     - Adding developer documentation for private bicep registry support feature.

 ## Design Review Notes
 - Maintain the current design for the `rad bicep publish` command as it is, where users takes care of logging into private registry and radius uses the dockerfile based authentication to publish recipes to private registries.
+- Include details on how to handle different registry authentication types.